dunstanthomas/frontend-code-challenge/README.md

 1. Make all fields required and disable the Next button until all fields are filled in.
 2. Implement a date picker that only allows you to pick a date within the last 18 years for input 3.
-3. Show on screen validation messages when you blur each field, or when the Next button is clicked.
-4. Unit test all of the above.

 *Please do not feel like you HAVE to implement the extra credit items.*